How To Stop Procrastinating

 Isn’t it crazy how effective you can be at getting housework done when you really, really need to get that report done for work?
 That’s active procrastination at work.
 You’re still getting things done, but it’s not the most important thing on your to-do list.

-Sure, you’re moving – but you aren’t getting any close to feeling less overwhelmed or more accomplished.
+Sure, you’re moving – but you aren’t getting any closer to feeling less overwhelmed or more accomplished.
 So why do we do it?
 Well, sometimes it’s a way to avoid the discomfort of facing a difficult task.
 Other times, it’s a way to feel productive without having to tackle the big things on our plate.

 Passive procrastination – You put off important tasks by wasting time on unproductive activities.